LegNeato/rust-gpu-chimera/README.md

 | visionOS     | `cuda`        | [cust] | CUDA    | -             | -                    | ❌ Unavailable[^1] |

 [^1]:
-    CUDA is not supported on macOS/iOS/tvOS/visionOS (NVIDIA GPUs not available).
+    CUDA is not supported on macOS/iOS/tvOS/visionOS.
     [ZLUDA](https://github.com/vosen/ZLUDA) could potentially enable CUDA on these platforms in the future.